Antinous (constellation)

 Tycho Brahe was originally given credit for inventing Antinous, but current finds include a celestial globe by the cartographer Caspar Vopel from 1536 that contains Antinous, so Brahe simply measured up the sky according to contemporary traditions and decided to give Antinous a separate table in his star catalogue.

 In the following modern times, Antinous has been variously considered an asterism within Aquila or as a separate constellation, until the International Astronomical Union discarded it when formalizing the 88 constellations in 1922.

-The IAU Working Group on Star Names approved the name Antinous for the star Theta Aquilae in 2024, after the obsolete constellation.
+The IAU Working Group on Star Names approved the name Antinous for the primary star of the Binary Star system Theta Aquilae A in 2024, after the obsolete constellation.